New Baltimore, Michigan: History

 As automobile transportation increased in importance and travel patterns changed, so did the development of the city.
 Goods were no longer shipped by water and the waterfront slowly changed.
 Between 1860 and 1880, New Baltimore changed from a strong manufacturing and exporting community to a thriving community in Macomb County with many resort activities and well-known commercial establishments.
 The community was a popular getaway spot for Metro Detroiters and boasted an opera house, hotels, salt baths (which nearby city of Mount Clemens was famous for in the late 19th and early 20th centuries), summer and winter recreational activities, saloons, a brewery and numerous resort and commercial establishments.
 The city was in the path of a steam locomotive line that ran between Detroit and Port Huron in the late 19th century.
 As technology changed, the city constructed an electricity plant to accommodate inter-urban passenger trains, which lasted until the mid-1920s.
 Today, access to the city is provided via Interstate 94.
-The historic New Baltimore water tower was demolished in the summer of 2015 and raised in the park to take it's place was the State's tallest flag.
+The historic New Baltimore water tower was demolished in the summer of 2015 and raised in the park to take its place was the State's tallest flag.
 The flagpole stands at 160 feet tall on the shores of Anchor Bay at Walter and Mary Burke Park.
-The New Baltimore Lions Club raised more than $100,000 to have the flagpole installed with the intention of creating a landmark for boaters after the city’s historic water tower was demolished.
+The New Baltimore Lions Club raised more than $100,000 to have the flagpole installed with the intention of creating a landmark for boaters after the city's historic water tower was demolished.
 A dedication ceremony took place in October 2016.

 Geography

+New Baltimore is in eastern Macomb County, with its eastern border following the St. Clair County line.
+It is on the northern shore of Anchor Bay, the northernmost part of Lake St. Clair.
+Highway M-29 passes through the city as Main Street, leading east 14 mi to Algonac on the St. Clair River and west 4 mi to Interstate 94 in Chesterfield Township.
+New Baltimore is 10 mi northeast of Mount Clemens, the Macomb county seat.